-It is also curious to note the soundtrack of the video; even with a few seconds, the sound aesthetics of the ’80s is an extremely clear reference and this may give an important indication of why Microsoft is “announcing” Windows 1.0 at this time.
+It is also curious to note the soundtrack of the video; even with a few seconds, the sound aesthetics of the ’80s is an extremely clear reference and may indicate why Microsoft is “announcing” Windows 1.0 at this time.

-Windows 1.0 was officially launched in November 1985, and with the return of one of the most celebrated series scheduled for this week and also happening in the same year of release of the system, the publication may be a bridge to Windows 1.0 advertising within the third season of Stranger Things.
+Windows 1.0 was officially launched in November 1985.
+With the return of one of the most celebrated series scheduled for this week and also happening in the same year of release of the system, the publication may be a bridge to Windows 1.0 advertising within the third season of Stranger Things.

 With a huge nostalgic load, this would not be the first time Netflix has used Stranger Things to promote devices, games or other content and pop culture media in its series.
 Microsoft takes advantage of a certain space in the series to view its operating system is most likely, since this year the release of Windows 1.0 only turns 34 on November 20.